rdevries-thoughtworks/leap_se/pages/docs/tech/secure-email/en.md

 <a href="https://github.com/JoshData/mailinabox">github.com/JoshData/mailinabox</a>

-Mail-in-a-box helps people set up self-hosted email for linux hobbyists and email developers.
-It will install and configure the necessary Debian packages required to turn a machine running Ubuntu into a self-hosted email server.
-It provides a fairly straightforward, standard email server with IMAP, SMTP, greylisting, DKIM and SPF.
-It also includes a command line tool for adding and removing accounts.
+Mail-in-a-box helps people set up their own email address, on a server they own or lease.
+It turns any machine running the latest version of Ubuntu into a functioning email server, using modern email protocols and encryption (IMAP, SMTP, greylisting, DKIM, SPF, and DNSSEC).
+It includes a rudimentary webmail interface (Roundcube), and helps you set up an SSL certificate for web and email.

-**Advantages:** Something quick for anyone with some linux skill who wants to experiment with email.
+The project has a [website](https://mailinabox.email/), [setup guide](https://mailinabox.email/guide.html), and [discussion forum](https://discourse.mailinabox.email/).

+**Advantages:** For a simple, one-server setup, someone with some command line experience (or a willingness to learn), it's pretty straightforward to get an email address working quickly.

-**Limitations:** Setting up an email server is the easy part, maintaining the service over time is the tricky part.
-Without any automation recipes using something like Puppet, Chef, Salt, or CFEngine, mail-in-a-box is unlikely to be useful to anyone but the curious hobbyist.
+**Limitations:** Setting up an email server is the easy part, maintaining the service over time can be tricky.
+There still aren't well-developed tools to help troubleshoot and resolve problems (for example, a broken spam detector, or overloaded memory).

-* Written in: Bash
+* Written in: Bash, Python
 * Source code: https://github.com/JoshData/mailinabox
-* License: CC0 1.0 Universal
+* License: CC0 1.0 Universal (public domain)

 <a name="kinko"></a>kinko
 -----------------------------------------------------------